 A short 3 weeks after returning from our amazing road trip through Mexico and the western US (see previous post), I rejoined Mathieu in Cassis, France, a lovely small city on the Mediterranean coast where he’d started a new job.
 I spent a wonderful summer with him and his family then flew back to the US for a 3-month visit to spend time with my family and friends, and to hike the John Muir Trail.

-Click HERE to go directly to the full photo album or click “Continue reading” to read more about my 23-day hiking adventure!
+Click HERE to go directly to the full photo album or click “Continue reading” to find out more about my 23-day hiking adventure!

 The John Muir Trail (JMT) is a 210-mi (338-km) trail in California’s Sierra Nevada mountains (“Range of Light”) that passes through the backcountry and wilderness areas of Yosemite, Kings Canyon, and Sequoia National Parks.
 Most of the trail lies above 8,000 ft (2400 m), with about a third of it lying above 10,000 ft (3000 m).
 Awesome!
 The majority of the JMT overlaps with the Pacific Crest Trail (PCT) that extends from the Mexican border to the Canadian border.
 I’d hiked various sections of the JMT during previous backpacking trips throughout the Sierra with my brother, Jabal, and now wanted to take it on it one shot.